epfl-ada/ada-2023-project-crunchychicken/docs/_posts/2023-12-22-genre-success.md

 w_{(i,j)} = \frac{\# \{\text{Common genres}\}}{\# \{\text{Maximum common genres}\}} < 1.
 $$

-In order to get an overal similarity measure for the whole graph (all movies present), we calculate the density of the weighted graph.
+In order to get an overal similarity measure for the whole graph $($all movies present$)$, we calculate the density of the weighted graph.
 Since the graph is complete and $0 < w_{(i,j)} < 1$, this is equivalent to summing up the weights and dividing them by the maximum possible sum of weights:

 $$
 \text{Similarity}_{G} = \frac{2 \sum_{(i, j)} w_{(i, j)}}{N(N-1)},